ethercis/ethercis/README.md

 PostgreSQL 10 install with the test database loaded).
 A global setting for the assembly of *uber* jars should be done in your `settings.xml`.

+Note on building with Maven
+---
+Locally, you should install the ‘exotic’ libraries required by Maven.
+These jars are located in directory ‘libraries’.
+Local installation can be achieved with the following command for example:

+	  mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file
+	      -Dfile=/Development/Dropbox/eCIS_Development/eCIS-LIB/compositionTemplate.jar
+	      -DgroupId=org.openehr
+	      -DartifactId=org.openehr.openEHR.v1
+	      -Dversion=1.0.0
+	      -Dpackaging=jar
+	      -DlocalRepositoryPath=/Development/Dropbox/eCIS_Development/eCIS-LIB/local-maven-repo

 Project Structure
 ---
 To allow various deployment and integration, the project is partitioned in two parts: